Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 2. Dataloader(num_workers=N), where N is large, bottlenecks training with DDP... ie: it will be VERY slow or won't work at all.
 This is a PyTorch limitation.
 3. Forces everything to be picklable.

-There are cases in which it is not possible to use DDP.
+There are cases in which it is NOT possible to use DDP.
 Examples are:

 - Jupyter Notebook, Google COLAB, Kaggle, etc.
 - You have a nested script without a root package
-- Your script needs to invoke `.fit` or `.test` multiple times
+- Your script needs to invoke both `.fit` and `.test`, or one of them multiple times

 In these situations you should use `dp` or `ddp_spawn` instead.